zey9991/research_report/pendle/v2fee/relative/V2 Fee Optimization Relative.md

 Since our current model essentially ignores the time-series characteristics and resembles a cross-sectional regression, we can pool all the data from the active periods of each pool into a single dataset, comprising over 30,000 data points.
 Using this dataset, we can directly estimate the regression parameters, fit the curve, and find the FeeRatio that maximizes the fitted curve.
 This will serve as the global optimal FeeRatio parameter.

 **Why didn’t we do this from the beginning?** This is because, when considering the time-series characteristics, the differences between the pools are substantial, such as differing active days.
 Consequently, we cannot use this method of pooling all the pools’ data to directly estimate parameters.
 This means that we must estimate the optimal FeeRatio for each pool separately and aggregate the results.
-In the next subsection, we will see this more clearly when we apply specialized time-series modeling techniques—specifically, the State Space Model.
+In subsequent reports, we will see this more clearly when we apply specialized time-series modeling techniques.

 To initiate our global regression model, we first visualize the relationship between **FeeRatio** and **Coefficient** using a scatter plot, similar to our approach in the previous section.